suryakandshinde/google-ai-hack/README.md

 - **Google AI Studio / Gemini** ( **gemini-1.0-pro-001** - [https://aistudio.google.com/app/prompts])
     - Used for finetuning AI Agent response using prompt engineering/system instructions and example scenarios (few-shot prompting)
-    - Used for sentiment analysis of user feedback/comments (using Google Node.js SDK)
+    - Used for sentiment analysis of customer feedback/comments (using Google Node.js SDK)
-    - Used for suggesting an promotional offer to a customer based on sentiment analysis of feedback (if feedback was negative)
+    - Used for suggesting a promotional offer to customers based on sentiment analysis of feedback (if feedback was negative)
     - [Read more about implementation](#google-ai-studio)
 - **Google Vertex AI Agent/Conversation and Dialogflow (Low-Code Chat Assistant)** [https://cloud.google.com/dialogflow/vertex/docs/quick/create-application]
     - Used as a low-code solution to provide human like chat experience to users and assist them with various rental services